PyCity-game/Missile-showdown/README.md

-NOTE: the godot port was not done by me it was done by [Erikson400](https://github.com/Erickson400)
+NOTE: the godot port was not done by me it was done by [Erikson400](https://github.com/Erickson400) after the original pygame game has been released

 # Pygame game made in 1 day